nevrome/mobest/docs/advanced.md

 }
 ```

-For the samples with radiocarbon ages this is more involved, because we have to calibrate the radiocarbon ages and determine the normalized sum of their densities.
+For the samples with radiocarbon ages this is more involved, because we have to calibrate the radiocarbon ages and determine the normalized sum of their post-calibration probability density distributions.

 For the calibration we use the Bchron R package {cite}`Haslett2008`, which implements a simple, fast [calibration algorithm](https://en.wikipedia.org/wiki/Radiocarbon_calibration).
-We then sum the per-year densities in case there are multiple uncalibrated dates for a given sample, normalize them and fill age range gaps in the `Bchron::BchronCalibrate()` output (some years fall below its density threshold) with 0 to get a continous sequence of years and densities.
-The output of `radiocarbon_date_sumcal()` has the same structure as `contextual_date_uniform()`: a tibble with the years in a column `age` and the densities in a column `sum_dens`.
+We then sum the per-year densities in case there are multiple uncalibrated dates for a given sample, normalize them and fill age range gaps in the `Bchron::BchronCalibrate()` output (some years fall below its density threshold) with 0 to get a continuos sequence of years and densities.
+The output of `radiocarbon_date_sumcal()` has the same structure as produced by `contextual_date_uniform()`: a `tibble` with the years in a column `age` and densities in a column `sum_dens`.

 ```r
 radiocarbon_date_sumcal <- function(ages, sds, cal_curve) {